-It was the kings of the 19th dynasty that had to deal with this danger, above all one of the most famous kings in all Egyptian history, Ramses II (c.
+It was the kings of the 19th dynasty that had to deal with this danger, above all one of the most famous kings in all Egyptian history, Ramesses II (c.
 1279-1213).

-Ramses led his army to battle against the Hittites at the strategically sited city of Kaddesh (c.
+Ramesses led his army to battle against the Hittites at the strategically sited city of Kaddesh (c.
 1275 BCE), and won a famous victory there – or so he claimed in his account of the action inscribed on his temple in the Valley of the Kings.
-The battle came near to disaster for Ramses, and probably ended as a draw.
-In the end the rise of another power, Assyria, convinced both Ramses and Hattusili II of Hatti to come to terms, and in c.
+The battle came near to disaster for Ramesses, and probably ended as a draw.
+In the end the rise of another power, Assyria, convinced both Ramesses and Hattusili II of Hatti to come to terms, and in c.
 1259 BCE they agreed to divide Syria between them.

 By the end of the 19th dynasty (c.
 1295-1186) a new threat was appearing from the west.
 Lybian tribes began migrating – which, given their military capabilities, effectively meant invading – into the Delta region from the western coastal desert.

 The Egyptians built a series of forts to control this nuisance, and under Merenptah (c.
-1213-1203 BCE) and Ramses III (c.
+1213-1203 BCE) and Ramesses III (c.
 1184-1153 BCE) inflicted several defeats on them.
-In the time of Ramses III, also, a new set of invaders, this time from the north, had to be dealt with.
+In the time of Ramesses III, also, a new set of invaders, this time from the north, had to be dealt with.

 Ramses III offering incense, wall painting